danrot/master-thesis/01_introduction.md

 already existing schema has to be extended, which has also to be accepted by the open source community.

-Another problem-causing issue could be the fact that the versioning is working only on Jackrabbit at the moment.
-The interface definition is designed for the usage with this database, so another implementation would be a great way to check if the interface also fits for the more general approach, which PHPCR is actually targeting.
+Another problem-causing issue could be the fact that versioning is only implemented in the Jackrabbit transport layer at the moment.
+The interface definition is designed for the usage with this implementation, so another implementation would be a great way to check if the interface also fits for the more general approach, which PHPCR is actually targeting.

 There are also plans for versioning functionalities in Sulu, which would make use of this implementation.
 Since Sulu has some very special types of content, there will be even more problems to face.
 For instance pages can have links to other pages, whereby these links have to be versioned as well.
-Then it is not completely clear if the referenced pages need to be stored in an own version as well.
+It is then not absolutely clear if the referenced pages need to be stored in an own version as well.
 An even bigger challenge is the versioning of a smart content, which filters other pages by certain criteria.
 If these criteria are versioned, the result would not be the same after restoring an older version, whether this is